Register to III Estonian Zero Waste Conference!

 Laura Dzelzkaleja and Evija Ozola – Ozoliņa from Zero Waste Latvija, Latvia

 Zero Waste Latvija is a non-governmental organization dedicated to promoting waste reduction and circular economy in Latvia.
-They do this through work with decision-makers, education and raising publicawareness.
+They do this through work with decision-makers, education and raising public awareness.
 They are a member of the Zero Waste Europe network.

 Kaisa Karjalainen from Mission Zero Academy, Europe

 Mission Zero Academy accelerates the implementation of zero waste strategies across Europe by providing tools, training, consultancy, and certification systems.
-With a continent wide network of zero waste mentors, they guide organizations on their zero waste journeys, regardless of their starting point.
+With a continent wide network of zero waste mentors, they guide organisations on their zero waste journeys, regardless of their starting point.

 Johanna Reiland from Bax, Spain